Overview

 Incentive Distribution

-The miners are scored in each of the categories above based on their prior positions over the lookback period.
-Penalties are then applied to these scores, and the miners are ranked based on their total score.
-Percentiles are determined for each category, with the miner’s overall score being reduced by the full scoring weight if they are the worst in a category.
+Miners are scored in each of the categories above based on their prior positions over the lookback period.
+Penalties are then applied to each score for exceeding max drawdown and their perceived risk profile.
+Each scores are ranked per category for each miner and multiplied by their rank percentile.